Njaah-0/outdated-browser-rework/README.md

 		actionButtonClass: '',
 		wrapperClass: '',
 	}
-These are entirerly optional, jsut to provide more customization if needed
+These are entirely optional, jsut to provide more customization if needed

 ORIGINAL README IS BELOW: